 Flying geese blocks, combined with the unique vintage motifs in the Eclectic Elements fabric collection, are what give this beautiful quilt its name.
 The variety involved is a quilter’s dream.
 You can isolate and piece together these interesting little bits into a wonderful collage.
 All the great shapes are also an inspirational bonanza for the final quilting.
 Sew4Home seamstress team member, Michele Mishler really went to town on our sample, outlining the clock faces and butterflies, and doing some great free-motion stippling in the solid areas.
 This is not a beginners quilt.
-If you have little or no quilting experience, you might want to first browse through our Project Index and start with some easier options.
-You could also review our five-part series on quilting basics that begins here with Tools, Notions and Other Stuff You Need to Start.
+If you have little or no quilting experience, you might want to first browse through our other quilt options or review our Quilting Basics series.

 But if you’re already into quilting, this is a design you’re going to want to put on your list along with the Eclectic Elements fabric.
-We found a good selection of this delightful collection at Fabric.com, Fabric Depot and Hawthorne Threads.
+Tim’s fabric is often re-printed and an online search will yield a number of past and current options, however, you are always welcome to use another fabric of your choice.
+The instructions are set up to make it easy to substitute.

 There are a number of details that elevate this project to an intermediate skill level.
 As mentioned above, the design is based on a traditional block called “Flying Geese.”
 This block requires very accurate cutting and precise ¼” seams to avoid cutting off the points when sewn into the final arrangement.
 The flying geese units create complex corners where multiple seams come together.
 The finished size of the quilt requires a seamed backing, and finally, the quilting is done sampler style, using a variety of techniques for each fabric within the quilt top.